 Nice at the start, villain at the end!

 Let me elaborate.
 The owners are at their very best behavior most of the time at least in the beginning, hiding everything in their minds and heart behind a very sweet demeanor.
 But they just put on a super-nice facade at that time!
 And one thing most of the owners are very adamant about is the amount of rent payable.
 Here too, you might find discrepancies in the same area.
 As I said, it all depends on the type of owner and his/her mentality.
 Fine, somehow using hook or crook or charm or whatever, the owner convinces the tenant/s to join the house.

 While some owners exhibit the ‘tiger in my area’ mentality.
 And try to show their dominance by shouting at the poor tenant/s for no fault of the latter.
 Saying the tenant can either stay or vacate.
-This just within a week or so of the tenant having occupied the property.
-Now, the same owner, at the time of the tenant’s vacating the property, asks the tenant to exhaust the advance given and only then vacate!
+That too just within a week or so of the tenant having occupied the property.
+Now, the same owner, at the time of the tenant vacating his/her property, asks the tenant to exhaust the advance given and only then vacate!

-More peculiar are owners who attract prospective customers by asking them something to which the latter have to respond.
-For example, if the prospective customer is a doctor.
+More peculiar are owners who attract prospective tenants by asking them something to which the latter have to respond.
+For example, let us suppose the prospective tenant is a doctor.
 And, say, the house-owner or his/her spouse has a medical problem/s.
 Then the owner/owner’s spouse states the problem when the customer visits the property to be rented.
 Or, the customer might receive a phone call the day after his/her visit from the prospective owner/owner’s spouse regarding the treatment.
-That’s it – once the customer occupies the property, s/he might receive a call once regarding the treatment.
+That’s it.
+Once the customer occupies the property, s/he might receive a call once regarding the treatment.
 And it’s a rare chance the owner/owner’s spouse undergoes the ‘asked for’ treatment!

 Opposite actions of spouses